Creating dropdown lists and lookups from a text file

 There are circumstances where you may want to load values to a dropdown list from a text.
 This file could be data exported from another system or created manually.
-Starting with FileHold 14 you can do this directly in the metadata field configuration.
 For this example we will use a CSV formatted text file.

 The remainder of this article assumes the reader has good knowledge of Windows administration concepts.
 FileHold Professional Services can provide assistance to configure your system.
 Support for this material is not covered under FileCare.

 The feature needed to support this operation is called User Configured Database Server Connection.
 This allows you to tell the document management software to access the data with a method specified by the user.
 The document management software does not require any prior knowledge of this data access method, but it does require the user to have full knowledge of how to install and configure this method.